X

 Cook also paced all backs with 60+ attempts in TD rate (7.7 percent), per Fantasy Points Data, while tying for the league lead in rushing touchdowns (16).
 However, it is last season’s propensity to enter the end zone that elicits concern, as it is unlikely that Cook will replicate last season’s touchdown total.

-However, the primary concern for fantasy managers remains Cook’s arduous task of matching his 2024 production.
-That should incentivize you to locate a safer option near his ADP.
+The primary concern for fantasy managers also remains Cook’s arduous task of matching his 2024 production.
+That should incentivize you to locate a safer option near his draft position.

 Joe Mixon, Houston Texans